September 25, 2013

 Special thanks to Scott for taking the time to speak with me!

 If you love Lynyrd Skynyrd music then you must go out of your way to catch the Artimus Pyle Band!
-Visit our website for some great high resolution photos of the band here and be sure and check out these three YouTube videos:
+Be sure and check out these three YouTube videos:

 Check out the band’s website here.